AnnoTouwen/PicoScope5000/README.md

 	>>> git pull
 ```

+## How to implement the Stanford Research Systems Delay Generator DG535

+1. Connect the Delay Generator via the Prologix GPIB-USB controller and USB cable.
+2. Run the setup.exe from PicoScope5000/drivers/GPIB-USB connector to install the drivers for the converter.
+3. Open the Device Manager (start + search: Device Manager) to check the connection port (COM), COM3 is default, but if this port is already in use another is selected.
+The port can be changed manually.
+This port has to be selected in the PicoScope interface.

 ## How to use the PicoScope software

 Run start.py by double clicking if Python 3 is set to be the standard for executing .py files.